 Federal Direct Unsubsidized Stafford Loan Program - This is a non-need-based loan.
 Eligibility is determined based upon your class year and your expected cost of attendance.
 The student is responsible for the interest during school and the grace period.
 The maximum a student can borrow is \$47,167.
 However, based upon academic year, a student may only be eligible to borrow less.
 For a graduate professional student, the aggregate lifetime limit is \$224,000.
-Interest rate information can be found on our website at http://nyit.edu/medicine/loans.
+Interest rate information can be found on our website.